IPython requires Python 2.7 or ≥ 3.3.

 Security in IPython.parallel is provided by SSH tunnels.
 By default, Linux and OSX clients will use the shell ssh command, but on Windows, we also support tunneling with paramiko.

 IPython 0.11 introduced some new functionality, including a two-process execution model using ZeroMQ for communication.
-The Python bindings to ZeroMQ are found in the PyZMQ project, which is easy_install-able once you have ZeroMQ installed.
-If you are on Python 2.6 or 2.7 on OSX, or 2.7 on Windows, pyzmq has eggs that include ZeroMQ itself.
+The Python bindings to ZeroMQ are found in the PyZMQ project, which is pip install-able.
+If you are on Python 2.7, 3.3, or 3.4 on OSX or Windows, pyzmq has eggs and wheels that include ZeroMQ itself.

 The IPython notebook is a notebook-style web interface to IPython and can be started with the command ipython notebook.